Just before you begin reading this guide, let me inform you that this Excel Petty Cashbook tutorial is the ultimate guide.

 Step #3: Designing the Petty Cashbook

 This is the design stage.
-Here, the procedure is very simple and straight-forward.
+Here, the procedure is very simple and straightforward.
 We rather not waste much time here.
 Below is a screenshot of how you should design the petty cash book.

 You can save some time by downloading this petty cashbook format without formulas so that you can jump start from there.
 Click here to download this layout.

 Let’s just say that the first five columns are constant.
 It’s fine ok if you don’t want some of the columns in your cashbook.
-And you can to add as many analytical columns as you please to make room for more related expenses.
+And you can add as many analytical columns as you please to make room for more related expenses.

 But always make sure to include the Miscellaneous/Sundry Expenses column to record payments that cannot be entered in any of the analysis columns.

 I am sure everyone looking at this screenshot above will understand the layout.
 It has the company title marked, the receipt and payment side separated, all the analytical columns intact and it also marked the totals of each of the amount columns.
-It has the balance box which will be automated to give the update of how much money is left for the petty cashier to make payments with.
+It has a balance box which will be automated to give the update of how much money is left for the petty cashier to make payments with.